Tw1sm/spraycharles/README.md

 docker build . -t spraycharles
 ```

 You will most likely want to save and use a list of usernames and passwords during spraying.
 The easiest way to do this is by mapping a directory on your host with the container.
-Use the following command in Bash to map your present workign directory to the spraycharles install directory inside the running container.
+Use the following command in Bash to map your present working directory to the spraycharles install directory inside the running container.

 ```bash
 docker run -it -v $(pwd):/spraycharles/ spraycharles -h